FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

-\changefour{We capture $\logspace$ as we can simulate multi-headed two-way deterministic finite automata, which are equivalent to deterministic Turing machines with logarithmic space (see \cite{King1988}).} Unfortunately, where linearity for $\fcdatalog$ can be checked in polynomial time, checking determinism for linear $\fcdatalog$ is considerably more expensive, as the criteria \changeother{we have to check is semantic rather than syntactic}. \changeother{A} problem~$p$ is \emph{\changetwo{word equations-hard}} if there exists a polynomial time reduction from word equation satisfiability to~$p$.
+Unfortunately, where linearity for $\fcdatalog$ can be checked in polynomial time, checking determinism for linear $\fcdatalog$ is considerably more expensive, as the criteria we have to check are semantic rather than syntactic.
+In fact, checking nondeterminism of linear $\fcdatalog$ is as hard as the satisfiability problem for word equations.
+This problem has a lower bound of $\np$-hardness, which follows from the $\np$-hardness of the membership problem for pattern languages (see e.g. \cite{AngluinPatterns, Koscielski}), and an upper bound of nondeterministic linear space~(see \cite{Jez}); closing this gap is a longstanding open problem.
+We say a problem~$\probl$ is \emph{word equations-hard} if there exists a polynomial time reduction from an instance of the satisfiability problem for word equations to $\probl$.
+That is, there exists a polynomial function that transforms any word equation $E$ into an instance of $\probl$ such that $E$ is satisfiable if and only if $\probl$ accepts.
+Thus if $\probl$ could be solved in polynomial time, then so could word equation satisfiability.